Best Running Watch with Music – Detailed Look

 These seem a little too hiking-cum-navigation-cum- not really enough of a sports watch, to merit inclusion.

-Let’s turn this round.
+Let’s turn this around.
 I’ve been almost assuming you are placing a great deal of emphasis on your sports watch.
 But what if, instead, you really already have a MUSIC service that you love and are never going to change in a million years?
-If you are wedded to Spotify then, as we have seen, there is no way I will EVER convince you to buy a Garmin.

 This list starts with the music service and then tells you which hardware you could buy that would support it for your music-powered sport.
 Beware, geographic coverage is limited.